Paco's Anatomy

 Gif of the heart mini game

-The heart - The heart is basicly a pump that the player has to press with his hand inside of the hole.
-On the screen, we show you a line on which a heartbeat will appear, like a rythm
+The heart - The heart is basically a pump that the player presses with their hand inside the hole.
+On the screen, a line appears with a heartbeat rhythm.

-You have to press the heart / pump with your hand firmly each time the heartbeat reach the line to do one beat.
+You have to press the heart pump firmly each time the heartbeat reaches the line to make one beat.

-The lungs - For that part it was the hardest of them three to do, we wanted to have a feeling like cow utters to pull, a bit like if you were touching thin lungs (times 3, he's a monster afterall).
+The lungs - This part was the hardest of the three to build.
+We wanted a feeling like pulling cow udders, kind of like touching thin lungs (times three, he's a monster after all).

-We made it with ballons filled with flour, for the pressing part so they're a bit hard but soft in the same time.
+We made them using balloons filled with flour, so they’re a bit firm but still soft.

-For the mini-game on the other hand it's easy, you have to pull the lungs to fill up the oxygen jauge of the monster (3 jauges, for the three lungs to pull).
-Once they're all pulled and so filled in game, the mini-game is complete.
+The mini-game itself is simple.
+You have to pull the lungs to fill up Paco’s oxygen gauge (3 gauges, one for each lung).
+Once they’re all filled, the mini-game is complete.

 Gif of the heart mini game